John P. Cunha, DO, FACOEP

 - Heart conditions (heart attack, heart failure)

-- Heavy internal or external bleeding, such as from a serious injury
+- Heavy internal or external bleeding, such as from a serious injury or rupture of a blood vessel

 - Infection (septic shock)